y-crdt/yrb/README.md

 # Yrb

 Yrb is a Ruby binding for Y-CRDT.
 It provides distributed data types that enable real-time collaboration between devices.
-Ypy can sync data with any other platform that has a Y-CRDT binding, allowing for seamless cross-domain communication.
+Yrb can sync data with any other platform that has a Y-CRDT binding, allowing for seamless cross-domain communication.